mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 From the initial analysis, a couple of of the key themes that appeared were:

-1. Approachability — candidates seemed to respect the tone and approach of our content.
+1. Approachability — participants seemed to respect the tone and approach of our content.
-2. Length — candidates thought the email was thorough, well structured, but perhaps too wordy.
+2. Length — participants thought the email was thorough, well structured, but perhaps too wordy.

 Beyond key themes, we were able sift through the findings and create an initial analysis that communicated key takeaways.
-These were written up and matched against each section of the study, along with links to a highlights reel of key moments as spoken by the candidates as corroboration.
+These were written up and matched against each section of the study, along with links to a highlights reel of key moments as spoken by the participants as corroboration.
 We also looked back at the initial objectives to see if we had achieved what we were looking for.

 ## Next steps